imagej/imagej.github.io/_pages/help/editing/pitfalls.md

 ---
-title: Demo Formatting Pitfalls
+title: Editing the Wiki - Formatting Pitfalls
-description: This page explains pitfalls to consider.
+section: Help:Editing the Wiki
 ---

+This page covers pitfalls to be aware of when writing content for the site.

 This site uses Markdown for rich text formatting.
 It is powerful and friendly, but not a full replacement for raw HTML.
 Fortunately, you can mix HTML into